 4. What is one thing the someone close to you does that just annoys the heck out of you?

 My son will take off his shoes when he gets home from anywhere, and leave them under the coffee table in the family room.
 No matter how many times I remind him, they will appear there again and again.
 Right now his slippers are under there.
 Ugh!!

-And now for my fifth question:
+And now my question:

 I'm first and foremost a Bible believing Christian.
 I'm a mother of 3, learning to deal with the changes God is doing in my life, learning to lean on Him and trust Him even when I don't understand, and learning to accept the changes He sees fit to accomplish His purpose in my life.